-Pharmaceuticals have their place, but try these 4 easy ways to raise your serotonin level naturally.
+Pharmaceuticals have their place, but try these four easy ways to raise your serotonin level naturally.

 For some 40 years, SSRIs (Selective Serotonin Reuptake Inhibitors) have been the gold standard in treating mood disorders such as depression and anxiety.
 In the simplest terms, SSRIs work to increase the level of serotonin available in the brain by blocking the absorption of serotonin in specific receptors.